hyperifyio/gnd/README.md

 by spaces or horizontal tabs; an unescaped `#` terminates tokenisation for the rest of the line.
 Identifiers begin with a letter, may contain letters, digits, or hyphens, are case-insensitive, and never include dots or slashes.
-The single underscore `_` is reserved.
+The single underscore `_` is reserved for the implicit data slot.
 Literals are decimal or hexadecimal integers, floating-point numbers, or double-quoted strings with C-style escapes; string literals must close on the same line.

 An instruction has the form

-    opcode [destination] [argument …] [# comment]
+    [ $destination ] opcode [ argument ... ] [# comment]

-The first token is always the opcode.
-If an instruction consists of only that token, its destination is `_`.
-Otherwise the destination (an identifier or `_`) appears second, followed by zero or more arguments.
-No additional punctuation is allowed.
+If the first token begins with `$` or is `_`, it is taken as the destination; the second token must then be the opcode.
+Otherwise, the first token must be the opcode and the destination is implicitly `_`.
+Writing `_` explicitly as the destination is permitted and is synonymous with omitting the destination.

+All variable references inside the argument list must use the `$` prefix.
+Bare tokens that are neither numeric literals, quoted strings, `$variables`, nor `_` must be interpreted as string literals.

 Data flows through `_`.
 On entry, `_` holds the entire argument array passed to the unit.
 Each instruction implicitly consumes `_` as its first input (unless further inputs are explicitly named) and binds its result to the destination, which becomes the new `_`.
-After the final instruction, whatever value resides in `_` is returned as the unit’s result.
+After the final instruction, whatever value resides in `_` is returned as the unit's result.
 All other identifiers obey single assignment: they may be bound once and refer only to values defined earlier in the file.

 Only spaces and tabs count as intra-line whitespace; other control characters cause a syntax error.
 Lines end with LF (CR-LF is normalised).
-There is no line-continuation escape—each physical line is complete.
+There is no line-continuation escape-each physical line is complete.
 A file is rejected if any identifier or literal breaks the token rules, a string literal is unterminated, a non-underscore identifier is rebound, a line has no opcode after stripping comments, or disallowed control characters appear outside a